Andrea-Fox/peopleCounter/README.md

 [MQTT with ESP32 tutorial](https://iotdesignpro.com/projects/how-to-connect-esp32-mqtt-broker)

-## New release
+## OTA updates
-The new version allows OTA updates through the Arduino IDE.
+The updated file allows OTA updates through the Arduino IDE.
 For more information about OTA updates in Arduino, one may look at [this article](https://lastminuteengineers.com/esp32-ota-updates-arduino-ide/)

+## Case for the sensor
+I'm looking for someone with some 3d modelling experience in order to create a case for this sensor.